Quantum Fisher information of fermionic cavity modes in an accelerated motion: Quantum Fisher Information for the Werner state

 The QFI $\mathcal{F}_\theta$ of the Werner state, (\ref{eq:WernerDensityMat_Finalized}), with $0<r<1$ can therefore be expressed using (\ref{eq:QFIPureStateWerner}) and (\ref{eq:QFIMixedStateWerner}) as

 It can be noticed that for $r<1$, the classical contribution, $F_c$, is zero while the quantum mixture, $F_{\theta;ij}$, is non-zero.
 However, for $r=1$, the classical contribution is non-vanishing while the mixture term disappears and we obtain the same result (\ref{eq:QauntumFIDesiredFormFinallySolved}) as a special case.
 Unlike the pure two qubit state case earlier discussed in Sec. \ref{sec:QFI_FortwoMode_vac_1PrtclStates}, it can be seen from (\ref{eq:QFIWerner_Btw01}) that the QFI of the Werner state is affected due to the inertial and non-inertial segments of Rob's cavity motion for mixing parameter $r\in\left(0,1\right)$.
-Furthermore, the QFI exhibits periodic degradation for $r\in\left(0,1\right)$ as shown in Fig. \ref{fig:fig2} for the case of $\theta=\pi/4$ and $r=1/3$.
-This periodic degradation, however, can be avoided by fine-tuning the duration of inertial and non-inertial trajectories for Rob's cavity.\\ The effect of mixing parameter $r$ is also investigated and is shown in Fig. \ref{fig:fig3}.
-As the parameter $r$ increases, the Werner state is tilted towards the pure entangled state and consequently, the QFI of Werner state is less affected by the inertial and non-inertial segments of motion of Rob's cavity.
+Furthermore, the QFI of the Werner state exhibits periodic degradation for $r\in\left(0,1\right)$ as shown in Fig. \ref{fig:fig3} for the case of $\theta=\pi/4$ and $r=1/3$.
+This periodic degradation, however, can be avoided by fine-tuning the duration of inertial and non-inertial trajectories for Rob's cavity.\\ The effect of mixing parameter $r$ is also investigated and is shown in Fig. \ref{fig:fig4}.

+It is shown that as the parameter $r$ varies(in the region of $0<r<1$), the QFI of Werner state is affected by the inertial and non-inertial segments of motion of Rob's cavity.
 The QFI distribution over subsystems of Alice's and Rob's cavity modes can be evaluated using a procedure similar to that of Sec. \ref{subsec:QFIDISTRIBUTION}.
 The QFI $\mathcal{F}_\theta^A$ over Alice's cavity in region III is given by

 The QFI $\mathcal{F}_\theta^R$ over Rob's cavity in region III is given by

 Since the QFI for each cavity mode is non-negative and has a maximum value of 4, therefore the QFI distribution over subsystems is sub-additive.\\ \\